What is Grappa?

 The famous Grappa is a unique Italian drink.
 The all Italian Grappa is traditionally made using pomace, discarded seeds of grapes and stems and stalks that are normally a byproduct of the entire wine making process.

-The famous Italian Grappa has been popular since the late middle ages.
-Also known as the ‘firewater’, the Italian Grappa has been Italy’s favorite drink for ages.
+The well known Italian Grappa has been popular since the late middle ages.
+Also known as ‘firewater’, the Italian Grappa has been Italy’s favorite drink for ages.
 Italians are famous for adding this strong drink to make their espressos even stronger.
-They call it correcting their espresso.
-Do not forget to try the famous caffè corretto the next time you go to Italy.
-Grappa was once famous only in Italy, today it is popular all around the world.
+They call it ‘correcting their espresso’.
+Don’t forget to try the famous caffè corretto the next time you go to Italy.
+Grappa was once famous only in Italy but now it is popular all around the world.

 History of Italian Grappa